 \section{Introduction}

-Our body produces innumerable sounds every day, but most of the time we do not pay enough attention to them.
-Body sounds are known to reveal an individual state of health.
-A slight change in the physical state can modify the responsible organ and consequently produce irregular sound patterns.
-For example, snoring is a common sound produced when certain parts of the body, such as the tongue or pharynx, block the airflow as we breathe during sleep.
-Snoring alone is in general not considered as symptomatic, but if it is coupled with breathing pauses, it can be a symptom of obstructive sleep apnea.
+The human body produces numerous sounds that indicate its state of health.
+A slight change in the physical state may impact the way an organ operates and can consequently lead to irregular sound patterns.
+For instance, snoring is a common sound produced by upper airway obstruction during sleep.
+Snoring alone is generally not considered pathological, but if coupled with breathing pauses, it can be the manifestation of obstructive sleep apnea.
 More generally, body sounds can be used extensively to support diagnostic decisions.
-In particular, auscultation is a medical procedure in which a clinician listens to the internal sounds of the body using a stethoscope.
-Organs and systems such as the heart, lungs, and gastrointestinal system are usually listened to detect abnormal patterns.
-In respiratory diseases such as pneumonia, auscultation can be performed to look for crackles or percussion dullness, an indication of fluid in the lungs.
-Hence, body sound analysis is part of automated diagnostic applications such as in respiratory diseases \citep{song_diagnosis_2015, laguarta_covid-19_2020,botha_detection_2018,altan_deep_2020}, Parkinson's disease \citep{zhang_pdvocal_2019}, sleep apnea \citep{kalkbrenner_apnea_2018}.
-Although detecting irregular internal sounds might be insufficient for a conclusive diagnostic decision, it serves as a hallmark that can be combined with other clinical tests obtained from different diagnostic tools to conclude.
+In particular, auscultation is a common technique used by clinicians to listen to internal sounds of the body with a stethoscope.
+Abnormal patterns in organs such as the heart, the lungs, and the gastrointestinal system can be detected using this method.
+In respiratory diseases such as pneumonia, auscultation can be performed to look for crackles or tubular breath sounds, an indication of pulmonary consolidation.
+Hence, body sound analysis is part of automated diagnostic applications such as in respiratory diseases \cite{song_diagnosis_2015, laguarta_covid-19_2020,botha_detection_2018,altan_deep_2020}, Parkinson's disease \cite{zhang_pdvocal_2019}, and sleep apnea \cite{kalkbrenner_apnea_2018}.
+Although detecting irregular internal sounds might be insufficient for a definitive diagnosis, it serves as an important indicator that can be combined with other clinical tests from different diagnostic tools to reach a conclusive diagnostic decision.